If Stopped or Arrested

 When the cop asked, “why are you carrying this knife?” they claimed it’s for self-defense.
 In most cases, that’s an invitation to arrest.
 It matters not that one might argue that you have a constitutional right to do so, nay, even a basic human right, the fact is that in many places in the U.S., and especially in major metropolitan areas, that is not a recognized right.
 Worse, it may be prohibited by perverse interpretations of law.

-Many state and local regulations prohibit carry of a knife, or any weapon, with “intent to do harm,” or some similar restriction.
+Many state and local regulations prohibit carry of a knife, or any weapon, with “intent to do harm,” “intent to use unlawfully against another,” or some similar restriction.
 “Intent” requirements in criminal law are typically designed to dissuade law enforcement and prosecutors from harassing honest folks and protect them by making it difficult to prove criminality on their part, absent an actual crime.
 However, in this case, they twist the “intent” portion with an absurd interpretation of the law, treating an admission of carrying for self-defense as carry with intent to do harm and thereby illegal.
 It also serves to prove you recognize the knife is carried as a weapon and not as a tool.